Polio outbreak the ‘jolt’ needed to tackle falling child vaccine uptake, expert warns

 “The booster dose has been lost the most during the pandemic, which is why we’re so worried about a measles outbreak at the moment because we know that with the one dose of measles and incomplete coverage leaves us short.”

-Dr Maggie Wearmouth, a former JCVI member, said measles was becoming “a major concern for the future,” adding that it was vital parents get their children vaccinated against the infection, which in rare instances, can lead to severe respiratory and neurological complications.
+Dr Maggie Wearmouth, a former JCVI member, said measles was becoming “a major concern for the future”, adding that it was vital parents get their children vaccinated against the infection, which in rare instances, can lead to severe respiratory and neurological complications.

 Britain last saw a sharp rise in measles in 2018, when 991 cases were confirmed in England and Wales.

-In the past five years, uptake of a vaccine which protects under-1s against six serious conditions including polio, diphtheria and hepatitis B, has fallen from 93.4 per cent to 92 per cent.
+In the past five years, uptake of a vaccine that protects babies against six serious conditions including polio, diphtheria and hepatitis B, has fallen from 93.4 per cent to 92 per cent.
 In London, the decline has been more acute, decreasing from to 88.8 per cent to 86.7 per cent.

-In 2020/21, the borough of Hackney had the lowest vaccine coverage rates for under-1s in the country.
+In 2020-21, the borough of Hackney had the lowest vaccine coverage rates for babies in the country.
 Just 67.8 of children there had received the 6-in-1 jab, while only 63.9 per cent had been vaccinated against rotavirus.
 Low uptake was also recorded in Camden, Haringey, Birmingham and Liverpool, figures show.

 Paul Hunter, a professor of medicine from the University of East Anglia, said the low coverage in parts of London had set the foundations for the recent polio outbreak.